zebrunner/python-agent-pytest/README.md

 - `REPORTING_RUN_BUILD` - optional value.
 It is the build number that is associated with the test run.
 It can depict either the test build number or the application build number;
 - `REPORTING_RUN_ENVIRONMENT` - optional value.
 It is the environment where the tests will run;
 - `REPORTING_SEND_LOGS` - Sends test logs to Zebrunner.
 Default: `true`;
+- `REPORTING_NOTIFICATION_NOTIFY_ON_EACH_FAILURE` - optional value.
+Specifies whether Zebrunner should send notification to Slack/Teams on each test failure.
+The notifications will be sent even if the suite is still running.
+The default value is `false`;
+- `REPORTING_NOTIFICATION_SLACK_CHANNELS` - optional value.
+The list of comma-separated Slack channels to send notifications to.
+Notification will be sent only if Slack integration is properly configured in Zebrunner with valid credentials for the project the tests are reported to.
+Zebrunner can send two type of notifications: on each test failure (if appropriate property is enabled) and on suite finish;
+- `REPORTING_NOTIFICATION_MS_TEAMS_CHANNELS` - optional value.
+The list of comma-separated Microsoft Teams channels to send notifications to.
+Notification will be sent only if Teams integration is configured in Zebrunner project with valid webhooks for the channels.
+Zebrunner can send two type of notifications: on each test failure (if appropriate property is enabled) and on suite finish;
+- `REPORTING_NOTIFICATION_EMAILS` - optional value.
+The list of comma-separated emails to send notifications to.
+This type of notification does not require further configuration on Zebrunner side.
+Unlike other notification mechanisms, Zebrunner can send emails only on suite finish;

 Agent also recognizes `.env` file in the resources root folder.
 <!-- groups:end -->

 <!-- groups:start -->

 ### Yaml file
 Agent recognizes agent.yaml or agent.yml file in the resources root folder.
 It is currently not possible to configure an alternative file location.